-Case 1: Identified deficiencies in substantive analytical procedures
+Case 1: Performming substantive analytical procedures

-The engagement team performed substantive analytical procedure for sales, estimating auditor's expectation for sales by dividing the cost of sales for the current term by the cost rate for the previous term.
+(1) The engagement team performed substantive analytical procedure for sales, estimating auditor's expectation for sales by dividing the cost of sales for the current term by the cost rate for the previous term.

 However, with costs predicted to have decreased as a result of an increase in capacity utilization during the current term, the team did not consider whether it was appropriate to use the previous term's cost rate to make the expectation.
 Furthermore, the expectation for sales was computed by aggregating the sales for two divisions even though the cost rate for each division was different, but the team did not consider whether it was appropriate to make the expectations through aggregation.
+(Auditing Standards Committee Statement No. 520, paragraph 4)